OffchainLabs/arbitrum-docs/arbitrum-docs/bold/bold-gentle-introduction.md

 - BOLD, an acronym for Bounded Liquidity Delay, is a new challenge protocol for Arbitrum chains that ensures disputes will take, at most, 1 challenge period (6.4 days) to get resolved.
 BOLD effectively eliminates delay attacks by enforcing a upper time-bound for dispute resolution.
 - Validation for Arbitrum One and Nova is currently is limited to a [permissioned set of parties maintained by the Arbitrum DAO](https://docs.arbitrum.foundation/state-of-progressive-decentralization#allowlisted-validators) to reduce the risks of *[delay attacks](https://medium.com/offchainlabs/solutions-to-delay-attacks-on-rollups-434f9d05a07a)* where malicious entities can indefinitely open disputes and delay confirmations of assertions about Arbitrum states.
 - However, BOLD mitigates the risks for delay attacks and therefore paves the way for permissionless validation of Arbitrum chains.
 Having validation be permisionless is key milestone on [Arbitrum’s journey to becoming a Stage 2 Rollup](https://docs.arbitrum.foundation/state-of-progressive-decentralization) - the most advanced and mature rollup technology categorization.
-With BOLD, **any honest party can stake on the correct L2 state and will always win disputes against any number of malicious entities.**
+With BOLD, **any honest party can stake on the correct L2 state and will always win disputes against malicious entities.**
 - BOLD is currently considered to be in `alpha` release and is deployed on a public testnet.
 [Follow this guide](https://github.com/OffchainLabs/bold-validator-starter-kit) to deploy a BOLD validator to test & explore, first hand, how BOLD works to secure Arbitrum chains.
 To learn more about BOLD, please check out the [BOLD whitepaper](https://github.com/OffchainLabs/bold/blob/main/docs/research-specs/BOLDChallengeProtocol.pdf)** and [BOLD's code and specifications on Github](https://github.com/OffchainLabs/bold).

 ## What _exactly_ is BOLD?